LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W10-D0-Announcements.md

 - **Last Day for Submissions**: Any late or extra credit assignments are due by the end of the day on Monday of next week (finals week).

+- **Global Game Jam**: Save the date!
+Jan 30&ndash;Feb 1, 2026.
+LCC is hosting this game jam in the CIT Lab, building 19, room 135.
+Food and drinks will be provided.
+Come build a game!
+[Registration is now open](https://globalgamejam.org/jam-sites/2026/lcc-bitforest-ggj26)

 ## Q and A

 - How is lab 8 going?